maxlinde/baymedr/README.md

 The equivalence test (`equiv_bf()`)
 -----------------------------------

-With `equiv_bf()` we can test the null hypothesis that the control group (e.g., a placebo or existing medication) and the experimental group (e.g., a new medication) are equivalent.
+With `equiv_bf()` we can test the null hypothesis that the control group (e.g., a placebo or an already existing medication) and the experimental group (e.g., a new medication) are equivalent.
 The alternative hypothesis is that the two groups are not equivalent.

 We can use the raw data to compute a Bayes factor: